bburns/LanguageModels/doc/report/Report.md

 related data sets or input data is given. -->

-Word prediction is the task of predicting the most likely words following the preceding text - in the literature this is known as Language modeling.
-It has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, and machine translation.
+Word prediction is the task of predicting the most likely words following the preceding text - this is also known as *language modeling*.
+It has many applications, such as suggesting the next word as text is entered, as an aid in resolving ambiguity in speech and handwriting recognition, and in machine translation.

 The generation of a likely word given prior words goes back to Claude Shannon's